SUMMER LEADERSHIP INTERNSHIP FUNDING

 - Students must complete requirements for Cottey College’s internships program prior to beginning the internship.

-- Students who have declared a baccalaureate major and have at least a 3.0 GPA are eligible to apply for funding.
+- Students who have declared a baccalaureate major and have at least a 3.0 cumulative GPA are eligible to apply for funding.

 NOTE: Students who do not meet the minimum GPA requirement may apply, but must provide a justification of why their application should be considered.

 - Applications will be prioritized by merit and the quality of the application.
 A rubric will guide evaluation that addresses overall depth, forethought, quality and strength of individual application sections.

 - The application must make clear connections to two of the three Institute’s themes of Women’s Leadership, Social Responsibility and Global Awareness.

 - Funding decisions will be made by the Leadership Team, a committee composed of students, faculty, and administrative staff.
 Faculty and student members of the Leadership Team are appointed by the Vice President of Academic Affairs.

 - Funding amounts: $1,000 available for internships in North America; $2,000 available for internships abroad.

 - Students will present to the campus upon return and complete a one-page summary form (submitted to the Serenbetz Institute).

 Curious what applications should look like?
 Below is a sample that has been funded previously.